Last Updated on Samuel Franklinby

 - Level 6: Living Torch replaces Aid From The Ether

-- Level 7: Engulfed In Flames (Level 5 card) replaces Fire Orbs
+- Level 7: Engulfed In Flames (Level 5 card) replaces Chromatic Explosion

-- Level 8: Zephyr Wings but leave out of your deck outside of niche scenarios
+- Level 8: Zephyr Wings but leave out of your deck unless needed for a particular scenario

 Spellweaver Perks Priority Overview